New inflationary probes of axion dark matter: Model 1:

 where we use $S_d = \gamma S_a =2 \gamma \delta a/(f_I \theta_i)$, $\zeta = - (H/\dot{\phi}_0) \delta \phi$ and the definition of $\beta$ in Eq.~\eqref{eq:isoconstraints}.
 Normalizing to the standard curvature NG parameter to take into account that the isocurvature power is suppressed, the contribution from Fig.~\ref{fig:model1cii1} to the $cii$ NG in the equilateral limit is estimated to be:

 The right panel of Fig.~\ref{fig:model1cii2} also contributes to $cii$ through the integration, in the equilateral limit:

-where $\rho_{\rm bkg} = \rho_1$ with $j=\frac{3}{2}\pm i\mu_\rho$ is injected through the three-point vertex at time $\tau_2$ prior to $\tau_1$.
+where $\sigma_{\rm bkg} = \sigma_1$ with $j=\frac{3}{2}\pm i\mu_\sigma$ is injected through the three-point vertex at time $\tau_2$ prior to $\tau_1$.
 With the early-time expansion, the integration of the two-point vertex over $z_1$ reads:

 However, when combined with the integration of the three-point vertex, the logarithmic behavior above makes it difficult to obtain an analytical approximation.
-Moreover, the positive- and negative-frequency parts of the $\rho_{\rm bkg}$ oscillation largely cancels with each other, which is also challenging to be approximated analytically.
+Moreover, the positive- and negative-frequency parts of the $\sigma_{\rm bkg}$ oscillation largely cancels with each other, which is also challenging to be approximated analytically.
 To have a rough estimation in the early-time regime, it is convenient to replace $\log z_2$ by a constant such as 1.
 With such a simplification, the integration over the three-point vertex becomes a product of polynomials and sinusoidal oscillations.
-Numerically, we find that
+By comparing with the numerical integration of Eq.~\ref{eq:threepoint3inj1}, we find the closed-form approximation of the $cii$ bispectrum to be

-Notice that the approximation above tends to overestimate the three-point function when $\mu_\rho$ is large.
-When $z_s \gg \mu_\rho \gg 1$, this contribution to the size of $f_{\rm NL}^{cii}$ could be estimated as
+Notice that the approximation above tends to overestimate the three-point function when $\mu_\sigma$ is large.
+When $z_s \gg \mu_\sigma \gg 1$, this contribution to the size of $f_{\rm NL}^{cii}$ could be estimated as

-In Fig.~\ref{fig:ciiSbenchmark1}, we show the numerical results for a benchmark model with a relatively small $\mu_\rho=5$ in the equilateral limit.
+In Fig.~\ref{fig:ciiSbenchmark1}, we show the numerical results for a benchmark model with a relatively small $\mu_\sigma=5$ in the equilateral limit.
 For both types of diagrams in Fig.~\ref{fig:model1cii1} and Fig.~\ref{fig:model1cii2} (right panel), the $cii$ signals are sizable.
 The analytical approximations in Eq.~\eqref{eq:ciianalytical1} and~\eqref{eq:ciianalytical2} using the early-time expansion are also plotted as dashed curves, agreeing decently well with the numerical results in both the amplitude and the phase.
-For more realistic benchmarks with higher $\mu_\rho$ (which are difficult to be evaluated numerically due to the slow convergence), we expect that the diagrams with $\dot{\phi}_1$ injection are not significantly affected as their amplitudes are independent of $\mu_\rho$ in the early-time region.
-In contrast, the importance of the diagrams with $\rho_{\rm bkg}$ injection will decrease with a larger $\mu_\rho$ as their amplitudes $\propto |\rho_1|$ are suppressed by $\mu_\rho^{-2}$.
+For more realistic benchmarks with higher $\mu_\sigma$ (which are difficult to be evaluated numerically due to the slow convergence), we expect that the diagrams with $\dot{\phi}_1$ injection are not significantly affected as their amplitudes are independent of $\mu_\sigma$ in the early-time region.
+In contrast, the importance of the diagrams with $\sigma_{\rm bkg}$ injection will decrease with a larger $\mu_\sigma$ as their amplitudes $\propto |\sigma_1|$ are suppressed by $\mu_\sigma^{-2}$.
 In all cases, the phase of the $cii$ signal follows $e^{-3i k/k_0} = e^{i(k_1+k_2+k_3)\tau_s}$ up to a constant shift.

 In the other interesting limit, the squeezed limit with $k_1 \sim k_2 \gg k_3$, the NG signals due to the sharp feature could also be sizable, which we check by numerical computations.
 The properties of the contributions from each type of diagram, such as the relative importance, are similar to those in the equilateral limit.
 Numerical integration also shows that the $k_3/k_0$ dependences of signals are similar to their equilateral-limit counterparts.
 However, it is more difficult to find analytical approximations for both the amplitude and the phase of the signal, which we will not detail here.